-- Wooden floors
+- Wooden floors.

-Not only is this mentally and physically enriching, but it’ll get your pet used to its environment, where it’ll start to recognize the unique smells of its home.
+Not only is this mentally and physically enriching, but it’ll get your pet hermit crab used to its environment, where it’ll start to recognize the unique smells of its home.

-- Plastic canvas
+- Plastic canvas.

-- Plastic plants
+- Plastic plants.

-- Building blocks, such as Lego
+- Building blocks, like Lego.

 How To Tell If Your Hermit Crab Likes You

-- Emerge from its shell more frequently and for longer
+- Emerge from its shell more frequently and for longer.

-- Develop a healthy appetite
+- Develop a healthy appetite.

-- Look a deep, vibrant color
+- It’ll have a deep, vibrant color.

-- Remain quiet without excessive vocalizations
+- Remain quiet without excessive vocalization, such as chirping.

-- Stop retreating into its shell when you go near
+- Stop retreating into its shell when you go near.

-- Remain relaxed whenever you pick it up
+- Remain relaxed whenever you pick it up.

-- Stop pinching you
+- Stop pinching you.

-- Remain silent when you approach it
+- Remain silent when you approach.

 You’ll never turn your hermit crab into a cuddly pet, but you can enjoy quality time together.